A Grandpa for Christmas: Plot

-Bertram "Bert" O'Riley is a retired Hollywood actor who has been estranged from his ex-wife, Brenda, and only daughter Marie for decades.
+Bertram "Bert" O'Riley is a retired Hollywood actor who has been estranged from his former wife, Brenda, and only daughter Marie for decades.
 Despite this, Bert keeps busy with his many friends from show business and his days are mostly spent playing chess with his former agent and best friend, Karl Sugarman, and getting coffee with Karl, Adam, Jack, and Roxie.
 Bert is considering selling his home and moving into a retirement home, but little does he know, Marie has moved to Los Angeles with her ten year-old daughter, Rebecca, whom Bert has never met.

 Marie ends up in a severe car accident and is hospitalized for a coma.
 Social Services places Becca in Bert's care, but Becca, having been told by her grandmother that Bert left the family because he did not want to raise a child, is resentful of Bert despite his best efforts to connect with the girl.
 During a thunderstorm, Bert comforts the scared Becca and sings her a Welsh lullaby that puts her to sleep.

 Roxie encourages Becca to audition for the Christmas pageant at her new school, and she agrees.
 Roxie offers to help her with singing, and suggests that she reach out to Bert for help as well.
 While playing chess with Kurt and Bert, Kurt reveals to Becca that Bert actually used to teach drama at Glendale College and directed many successful musicals.
 As she had been told by her grandmother that Bert could not sing or dance, Becca begins to realize that what she had been told about him was wrong, and asks Bert to help her with her dancing.
 After a successful audition, Becca gets the part in the musical with a solo number.

 Marie wakes up from her coma and asks to see Bert, and she thanks him for taking care of Becca.
 However, relations between the two are still strained.
 Becca attempts to tell Marie about how Bert is not a bad man, but Marie tells her to be careful, because he was not there for her or her mother when they needed him.
 Becca gets angry and says that Bert was there for her and leaves the room.
 Karl, who witnessed the break-up between Brenda and Bert, suggests that Bert tell Marie and Becca the truth about what happened, but Bert claims that he does not want to ruin Brenda's memory, as she died three years prior.